-In 2019/20, 80 pharmacies were accredited to offer the Influenza Vaccination service and a total of 9,798 vaccinations were administered by 76 pharmacies.
+In 2019/20 80 pharmacies were accredited to offer the Influenza Vaccination service and a total of 9,798 vaccinations were administered by 76 pharmacies.

 Map 5.1.16 shows the location of the 80 pharmacies in blue and the pharmacies who don't offer in orange.
-It should be noted that where premises are close to each other the symbols will overlap.
-The map demonstrates good coverage of pharmacies offering the service but there are gaps in South Ceredigion, which could be met if additional contactors offered the service.
+The map demonstrates good coverage of pharmacies offering the service but there are gaps in South Ceredigion which could be met if additional contactors offered the service.

-Map 5.1.16 - Locations of Pharmacies providing the Influenza Vaccination in 2019/20
+Map 5.1.16 - Locations of pharmacies providing the influenza vaccination in 2019/20

-Figure 5r shows the number of vaccines administered per month during the flu season from October 2019 to March 2020.
+Figure 5p shows the number of vaccines administered per month during the flu season from October 2019 to March 2020.